-- evidence how your project contributes directly to the delivery of the Road Safety Framework 2030.
+- Evidence how your project contributes directly to the Road Safety Framework to 2030

-- match funding 50% of the total cost of the project is generally requested.
+- Match funding of 50% of the total cost of the project is generally requested.
 However, there is room for negotiation if the proposed project is deemed of significant value.

 Funding will not be issued where:

-Grant funding will be awarded on the overall strength of the proposal in relation to the funding criteria, therefore, applications should provide clear evidence that demonstrates the consideration of the criteria.
+Funding awarded will be made on the overall strength of the proposal in relation to the set criteria.
+Applicants should consider carefully and demonstrate clearly.

-Transport Scotland Road Safety Policy team will assess the framework funding applications and will provide an initial indication to the overall strength in relation to the specified criteria before the applications are fully assessed and agreed by the Operational Partnership Group (OPG) and finally approved by the Strategic Partnership Board (SPB).
+We will assess the funding applications and will provide an initial indication to the overall strength in relation to the specified criteria before the applications are fully assessed and agreed by the Operational Partnership Group (OPG) and finally approved by the Strategic Partnership Board (SPB).